-Philip Romero, professor of business, University of Oregon
+Philip Romero, Professor of Business, University of Oregon

 “At least as far back as Adam Smith, economists recognized the power of trade: It allows consumers to source their purchases from the most efficient producers.
 Trade is only possible with an efficient transportation system.
 For the majority of the world’s population that does not live near a seacoast, this means rail.
 Being exposed to competition from distant competitors forces firms to ‘up their game’ even in isolated, landlocked rural areas.
-So even rural customers get greater choice and lower prices.
-And workers earn more, because competition forces them to be more productive.”
+So even rural customers get a greater choice and lower prices.
+And workers earn more because competition forces them to be more productive.”

-Marc Scribner, fellow, Competitive Enterprise Institute
+Marc Scribner, Fellow, Competitive Enterprise Institute